 4242 South Sheridan Tulsa, Oklahoma 74145

 ABHES ID#: MA-075

 Initial Year Accredited: 1998

 Contact Details: Dr. Raye Mahlberg, President

-Step 4 – Complete required hours of clinical training in OK
+Step 4 – Complete Required Mandates for Clinical Training in OK

 Not only do you have to graduate from a medical assistant program that is accredited in Oklahoma, you have to complete the clinical training requirements to be eligible for certification.
 Your clinical training is widely considered the most important part of your education for it is the training for what you will actually be doing on the job.

-Step 5 – Pass Oklahoma MA certification exam
+Step 5 – Pass Oklahoma Medical Assisting Certification Exam

 The official medical assistant certification exams used in Oklahoma are the five main national examinations.
 To see a detailed look at the exam and what is on it, see our resource here.
 We cover the details of the exam itself, what to do to prep the correct way for the test and more.

 Medical Assistant Outlook on Salary and Jobs in Oklahoma